strapi/documentation/docusaurus/docs/cloud/account/settings.md

 # Account profile

 The *Profile* page enables you to manage your account details and preferences.
 It is accessible by clicking on your profile picture, on the top right hand corner of the interface, and **Profile**.
 There are 3 tabs available in the *Profile* interface: *General*, *Preferences* and *Billing*.

 ## General

 The *General* tab enables you to edit the following details for your account profile:

-- Details: to see the name associated with your account, which is based on the one defined in your GitHub account.
+- Details: to see the name associated with your account.
 - Delete account: to permanently delete your Strapi Cloud account (see [Deleting Strapi Cloud account](#deleting-strapi-cloud-account)).

 <ThemedImage